 Typically, the following parameters should be modeled with care in the physical model or otherwise properly accounted for in the interpretation of the results.

 The physical dimensions of the platform.
 Some relatively minor dimensional features such as the radius of corners on rectangular elements might significantly affect the results.
-In other cases it might be unnecessary to model the complete detail.
-The effect of any such simplifications to the model should be considered before the model construction.
+In other cases, it might be unnecessary to model the complete details.
+The effect of any such simplifications to the model should be considered before the model is constructed.

 The mass properties of the platform, including the center of gravity and the radii of gyration.